DozedCupboard/DozedCupboard/Candy Analysis/README.md

 - A popular fruity option: Starburst

 These candy's were the highest in there groups after filtering for "winpercent" in tableu.
+Resse's sweets are quite similiar to chocolate sweets so I picked the best between the two categories.